Add HTTP Function Extensions with the CLI

 The api.ts file is essential and includes boilerplate GET and POST functions that take a Node Request and return a Node Response.
 The CLI also supports PUT and DELETE methods.

-Step 2 | Test your API
+Step 2 | Test your HTTP function extension

-To test your API:
+To test your HTTP function extension:

 Copy